 - Minimum Essential Coverage (MEC) guaranteeing that ACA Qualified Health Plans (QHPs) and ‘grandfathered’ ERISA / Taft-Hartley Trust employer plans provide a minimum set of health care benefits to all Americans.

-The byzantine nature of the ACA suggests that counsel for defendants should consider a credible expert on the ACA to explain to the trier of fact what impact it has on future medical costs.
-Plaintiffs need to understand the ACA as it pertains to health care costs to ensure that they are accurately represented.
-It is this very fact, that the ACA is complex and cannot simply be repealed without detail examination of the consequences, that kept some Republicans from voting for the American Health Care Act.
+The intricate nature of the ACA suggests that counsel for defendants should consider a credible expert on the ACA.
+An expert is ideal to explain to the court what impact it has on future medical costs.
+Plaintiffs need to understand the ACA and how it relates to health care costs to ensure that they are accurately represented.
+The ACA is complex.
+It cannot simply be repealed without detail examination of the consequences.
+It is because of this fact that some Republicans refrained from voting for the American Health Care Act.

 Collateral Source Caveat for Plaintiffs and Defendants